edi3/edi3-notary/docs/index.md

 ### 4.3 API

-`verify` and `isValid` will validate if the document's verification is successful and if the document token is valid respectively.
+'verify' checks the document against the different verification methods and returns the corresponding results of the verification, whereas `isValid` will check if the document is valid.

 ```typescript
 import { documentRopstenValidWithToken } from "./test/fixtures/v2/documentRopstenValidWithToken";